Fan attacks goalkeeper during Turkish derby game

 The game on Sunday was abandoned midway through the first half, with ambulances needed on pitch after fans threw fireworks and flares.

-During the stoppage, a supporter attacked Altay's goalkeeper Ozan Evrim Ozenc from behind using a corner flag.
+After the game was stopped, a supporter ran on pitch and attacked Altay keeper Ozan Evrim Ozenc with a corner flag.

 Turkey's football federation (TFF) said: "We condemn the incidents."